 Findings: Effects of Cannabis on Diabetes

-In human studies, cannabis use has been correlated to a lower prevalence of diabetes (Rajavashisth, et al., 2012).
-An observational trial found that individuals that had used cannabis within the last 30 days experienced both lower fasting insulin levels and insulin resistance (Penner, Buettner & Mittleman, 2013).
 Other researchers found that those who consumed cannabis in the past year were more likely to possess a lower body mass index, lower fasting insulin and lower insulin resistance compared to non-users (Ngueta, Belanger, Laouan-Sidi & Lucas, 2015).
-In HIV-HCV infected patients, in which the risk of diabetes is higher, cannabis has been shown to be associated with a lower insulin resistance risk, thus demonstrating its potential as a therapeutic option (Carrieri, et al., 2015).
 Cannabinoids have also shown they can play a role in the regulation of glucose metabolism, suggesting that they’re beneficial for regulating fat tissue in humans that are obese (Pagano, et al., 2007).

-CBD and THC act upon the cannabinoid receptors (CB1 and CB2) of the endocannabinoid system, which stimulates anti-inflammatory and analgesic responses (Bermudez-Silva, et al., 2008) (Di Marzo, 2008) (Horváth, Mukhopadhyay, Haskó & Pacher, 2012).
+Cannabinoids act upon the cannabinoid receptors (CB1 and CB2) of the endocannabinoid system, which stimulates anti-inflammatory and analgesic responses (Bermudez-Silva, et al., 2008) (Di Marzo, 2008) .
 Because of cannabis’ anti-inflammatory effects, researchers have concluded that it can serve as a viable therapeutic option in the treatment of inflammatory diseases, like diabetes (Croxford & Yamamura, 2005).
-One study found that administering CBD weakened oxidative stress, inflammation, cell death and fibrosis, suggesting that it possesses great therapeutic potential (Rajesh, et al., 2010).
 An animal study found that action on the CB1 receptor decreased non-fasting plasma glucose, improved glycemic response to glucose and enhanced insulin sensitivity (Irwin, Hunter, Frizzell & Flatt, 2008).
 When combined with a hypocaloric diet, blocking the CB1 receptor over one year was shown to cause a significant decrease in bodyweight and waist circumference and cause an improvement in cardiovascular risk factors (Van Gaal, et al., 2005).
 Another study found cannabinoids to be effective at reducing β-cell destruction, which leads to insulin deficiency and cause of type 1 diabetes (Kim, et al., 2016).

-Cannabis can also assist in the management of pain associated with diabetes.
-In numerous studies, administering cannabis in mice reduced diabetic-related tactile allodynia, or pain resulting from a non-injurious stimulus to the skin (Dogrul, et al., 2004) (Ulugol, et al., 2004).
-One placebo-controlled study found that inhaled cannabis was effective at reducing diabetic peripheral neuropathy pain that had otherwise proven refractory to treatment (Wallace, et al., 2015).
+Cannabis may also assist in the management of pain associated with diabetes.
+In an animal study, administering cannabinoids in mice reduced diabetic-related tactile allodynia or pain resulting from a non-injurious stimulus to the skin (Dogrul, et al., 2004).

 States That Have Approved Medical Marijuana for Diabetes